Mentorship: lessons learned

-Now, in situations of succession planning or management training, a mentor might actually have a noble and faultless agenda.
+In situations of succession planning or management training, a mentor might have a noble agenda.
 But if a mentor has a personal agenda that leaves a more impressionable protégé feeling used in any way after the experience is over, that is not good.

 Some older persons in positions of power can prey off younger or less experienced people.
 Mentoring is about giving back – about concentrating on what’s really best for a protégé.